|Professore Ordinario (Full Professor)

 He has been post-doc in 1995 and visiting researcher in 1999 at the University of California Los Angeles and visiting consultant at University of Uppsala, Sweden from 2002 to 2006.

 He has authored or co-authored more than 100 papers in international journals, books or conferences.
 He is author and assignee of 4 US patents and 3 Italian patents.
 His current research interests focus on the Future internet, in particular in the topic of real-time communication over the Web.
 He has worked on congestion control in data networks (TCP and ATM), end-to-end protocols for multimedia traffic, QoS support over the wired and wireless Internet, Voice and Video over IP, analysis and design of data networks using control theory, adaptive live streaming, manufacturing systems, deadlock avoidance, chaotic systems, synchronization of chaotic systems using observers, crypto communications using observers.

 In 2013, he has been the recipient of the Cisco University Research Program Award for the research entitled "Architecture for Robust and Efficient Control of Dynamic Adaptive Video Streaming over HTTP".
 In 2014, he has been the recipient of the Google Faculty Award for the research entitled "Congestion Control for Web Real-Time Communication (WebRTC)".

-He is an IEEE Fellow and a senior member of ACM.
 He is Associate Editor of IEEE/ACM Transactions on Networking and of Computer Networks Journal, Elsevier.
 He has been Associate Editor of the IEEE Transactions on Automatic Control